mauriciolauffer/ui5-deployer/README.md

 You can see an example here:
 <https://github.com/mauriciolauffer/ui5-deployer-app-test>

-The modified ui5-cli can be found here: <https://github.com/mauriciolauffer/ui5-cli-deployer>
+The modified ui5-cli can be found here: <https://github.com/mauriciolauffer/ui5-deployer-cli>

-TODO: Needs more details

 ## Build and Test